webdiscus/pug-loader/README.md

 ### `data`

 Type: `Object` Default: `{}`<br>
-The custom data will be passed in all pug templates, it can be useful by pass global data.
+The custom data will be passed in all Pug templates, it can be useful by pass global data.

 > ⚠️ Limitation by the `compile` method. \
 > A string representing the source code of the function is limited by the `function.toString()`, see [examples](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/toString#examples). \